- 7 nights in GRANDPAcking Standard accommodation

 Food & Drink:

 I don’t really eat Lunch anymore.
 A good Breakfast keeps me going until Dinner time.
-But, I did have the odd snack when out and about.
+But, I bought groceries / snacks from the Palenque Supermarket to keep the cost of Lunches down.

 COST OF LIVING (COL):